Celebrating National Recycling Week (NRW) from 10-16 November 2014, Planet Ark’s Head of Campaigns, Brad Gray, said:

 National Recycling Week community service announcement

-Each year, Australians use about 11.5 aerosol cans each.
+Each year, Australians use about 12 aerosol cans each.
 Aerosol recycling is well-established in Australia and helps reduce landfill waste and greenhouse emissions.

-The majority of councils accept empty* aerosols in their kerbside collection schemes and at waste disposal sites.
+The majority of Australian councils (WA excepted) accept empty* aerosols in their kerbside collection schemes and at waste disposal sites.
 In fact, around 90% of Australians are able to recycle their empty post-consumer aerosols.
 To find out if your council accepts aerosols, call them, visit www.recyclingnearyou.com.au, or ring the Recycling Hotline on 1300 733 712.

 *To dispose of any full or part-full aerosols, contact your council for details of Household Hazardous Waste collections and drop-off sites in your area (NOTE: only EMPTY aerosols should be placed in your recycling bin!)